Interested in our faith? Have questions about what we believes as Catholics? We're happy to have a conversation with you.

 In the simplest terms, “vocation” means a “call.”
 In general terms your vocation is what God calls you to do with your life.
 Everyone is called to know, love and serve God in this life, in order to be happy with him forever in heaven.
 Yet each one does this in a different, individual vocation such as marriage, religious life, or the priesthood.
 Ultimately discovering your vocation is a decision made through prayer, but also requires one to make an informed decision and seek advice from trusted friends, family and spiritual leaders.

 What are the next steps?
-Research more information about vocations by visiting the Diocesan Vocations website, and set up a meeting with Fr.
-Prince by contacting the Parish Offices (757-826-0393).
+Research more information about vocations by visiting the Diocesan Vocations website, and set up a meeting with the Pastor by contacting the Parish Offices (757-826-0393).